tonethar/IGME-330-Spring-2022/projects/_project-1.md

       - but you MUST cite resources from other courses including IGME-235
   - API:
     - Link to the API Home, documentation, and endpoints used (but don't include your API key!)
-  - NOTEWORTHY:
+  - NOTEWORTHY: (you can leave this section blank for now)
     - Talk the project up - list the technologies you used (web components, Bulma, fetch, promises, etc)
     - Be sure to emphasize what you did outside of what we covered in class
-  - GRADING
+  - GRADING: (you can leave this blank for now)
     - Describe how you met project requirements
     - Describe how you went "above and beyond" project requirements
     - In the comments field of the dropbox, grade your Project 1 submission
-  - TO DO
+  - TO DO:  (you can leave this blank for now)
     - List any features that you would have liked to add if you had time
     - These could potentially be added to the app for Project 2, or over break/summer when you have time